gedrutten/Portfolio/content/3580qca/Week02.md

 ## Theories

-Design practice has traditionally been associated with the structured approach to creating a tangible outcome, be it a website, marketting material, product or other "thing".
+Design practice has traditionally been associated with the structured approach to creating a tangible outcome, be it a website, marketing material, product or other "thing".
 As the world begins to tackle bigger issues, design theories and tools are being leaned on to help solve these issues.
 As a result, design as a practice is moving from the design studio to the design lab where design is used for a process rather than a product.

 The readings for this week address the need for greater design-for-process education in our institutions to better prepare us for the increase in the need for design labs in the future as we realise that these wicked problems we are tackling are large, messy problems that require more than a quick-fix solution.

 ## Practices

 Looking at the Australian design labs, a lot of them are looking at isolated scale systemic design at a local level.
-Very few, Relative Creative being one of them are in the Culturally Systemic (ie. global), trasitional design paradigm space.
+Very few, Relative Creative being one of them are in the Culturally Systemic (ie. global), transitional design paradigm space.

 + Paper Giant - strategic design consultancy they help you understand and solve complex problem, offer services, combine research, design and strategy.
 + Inkahoots - Transitional, but are designing in a relatively isolated manner.
 Politically driven.